 Here at Incisive Media we have made no secret of our views on climate change and the need for sustainability.
 Reports from China suggest that blue skies have returned to Shanghai due to a reduction of carbon due to the coronavirus crisis.
 Photos on Twitter show Venice canals running clear, in the absence of tourists, and the European Space Agency is showing a huge improvement in CO2 emissions following mass travel bans.
 Is this the wake-up call the global community needs to hammer home the devastating impact we are having on Planet Earth?

-It might seem ironic that a period of self-isolation and lockdown has the capacity to bring people together, but the video below shows the enduring nature of the human spirit as Sicilians played music and partied like its 1999 on their balconies.
+It might seem ironic that a period of self-isolation and lockdown has the capacity to bring people together, but a recent video posted on Twitter helped show the enduring nature of the human spirit as Sicilians played music and partied like its 1999 on their balconies.
 Footage of people panic buying toilet roll, while the most vulnerable suffer most, might not fill us with much faith in our not-so-humble race, but now is the moment when a tiny gesture of kindness can make all the difference - even if it's just a note in your elderly neighbour's door offering to pop to the shops or a genuine ‘how are you doing?' in an email.
 There is usually someone worse off than we are, so these war-like conditions present us with an opportunity to do something for those who may be less fortunate.
 Even big corporations like Sainsburys and Iceland are opening shops an hour earlier to give priority to those in need.

 Millennials and gen Zs are often chastised as generations spoiled by ‘choice paralysis', glued to their iPhones and obsessed with Love Island, but a radical culture shock like this might just be the jolt a lot of us need to appreciate those things we often take for granted.
 A new approach to living might just provide us a fertile environment to let go of those unnecessary trivialities that so often define us, and really get know ourselves.
 At some point Netflix will get boring, so, who knows, maybe we'll read a book, go for a walk in nature or play a board game (and actually really enjoy it).